Samizo-AITL/Samizo-AITL.github.io/en/index.md

 > ⚠️ **Note**
 > This figure is a **conceptual diagram for educational and PoC purposes**.
 > - **Stability and response design rely on control theory (e.g., PID)**.
-> - **FSM and LLM act as outer supervisory/support layers**, not part of the stability-guaranteed loop.
+> - **FSM and LLM serve as supervisory/adaptive layers**, not part of the stability-guaranteed loop.
-> - Node choices and performance depictions are **illustrative / work-in-progress** and may change with further validation.
+> - Node configurations and performance are **illustrative and subject to change** through validation.
 > - **No confidential information is included**; it is based on public information, fundamental principles, and the author’s own experience.

-This figure illustrates the **culmination of the Samizo-AITL project**, showcasing the Proof of Concept for humanoid robot control.
+This figure represents the **flagship PoC of the Samizo-AITL strategy**, demonstrating humanoid robot control.
-It integrates a **cross-node design** spanning 22nm SoC, 0.18µm AMS, 0.35µm LDMOS, and energy harvesting,
+It adopts a **cross-node design** spanning 22nm SoC, 0.18µm AMS, 0.35µm LDMOS, and energy harvesting—
-with a three-layer architecture of **LLM, FSM, and physical control**.
+linking **advanced and legacy nodes** to contribute to **economic security, supply chain resilience, and cost efficiency**.

+Furthermore, it integrates **SystemDK-based physical constraint analysis** (thermal, stress, EMI, delay)
+with the **AITL three-layer control architecture (PID × FSM × LLM)**,
+providing a framework for **runtime, physics-aware DTCO** that goes beyond conventional EDA flows.

 <p align="center">
   <img src="../images/Samizo_AITL_Humanoid_PoC.png" alt="Humanoid PoC" width="80%">